saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 Negative
 : Note that the config file in the video may be out of date, and the [correct configuration can be found in the documentation.](https://docs.staging.saucelabs.net/testrunner-toolkit/configuration/cypress).
 This video also doesn't include the `.sauceignore` file, where you can list the files & directories you don't want uploaded when you run your tests in _sauce mode_.

-### Download and Install Saucectl
+### Download and Install saucectl

 Next you need to download and install the Sauce Control Command Line Interface (CLI) that you will use to run Sauce Labs.
 This is a part of the Sauce Labs set of tools that allows you to set a configuration location & update the file in your local directory.
 There are several options (https://docs.saucelabs.com/testrunner-toolkit/installation) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).

 It also allows you to run commands to run tests locally or remotely on the Sauce Labs platform.

-First, anywhere on your machine install the Saucectl tool globally, using this command `npm` to install the Saucectl package:
+First, anywhere on your machine install the saucectl tool globally, using this command `npm` to install the saucectl package:

 `npm i -g saucectl`.